xerniu3000/OkatanAI/README.md

 # xerniu3000.github.io/OkatanAI/
 My AI that somewhat works.

-you need the: index.html, manifest, and both the PNGs for the base to work online.
+realistically all you need is the: index.html

+want to test it out?
-Offline option needs the: SW.JS and the loading.html KatanaVerse.ca and KatanaVerse.net
+KatanaVerse.ca and KatanaVerse.net for the next 10yrs